Teen shot in Univ. Village covered with sheet, initially presumed dead

 One of the shooting victims appeared to be still alive when his body was covered in a sheet.
 The 17-year-old boy was shot several times in the head and presumed dead by Chicago Fire Department paramedics.

+ABC7 Eyewitness News's cameras were on scene for at least 15 minutes before paramedics removed the sheet and began administering CPR.
+How long the teen actually lay there, still breathing is unknown.
+He was transported to Stroger Hospital in very critical condition.

-The victim appeared to still be breathing underneath the sheet and witnesses at the scene were telling officers that the man was still alive.
+Witnesses at the scene were telling officers that the man was still alive.

 "That individual has a catastrophic injury," said Chicago Police First Deputy Superintendent Anthony Riccio.
 "He was shot in the head and the prognosis is not good.
 I do understand that paramedics looked at him, believed him to be deceased, covered him with that sheet and moved on to another individual who was nearby who was also shot.
 They saw motion, movement underneath the sheet.
 Officers who were present notified paramedics, this man is still alive."

-The teen was covered by the sheet for several minutes before paramedics began doing chest compressions and placed him in an ambulance.
-He was transported to Stroger Hospital in very critical condition.
+According to Chicago EMS protocols, it is paramedics who triage patients when responding to a 911 call.
+Fire Commissioner Jose Santiago said they still don't know how the teenager was mistaken for dead.

+"We're looking into it right now.
+We're trying to piece everything together.
+We're looking at the computers where they put down all that information.
+Paramedics put down that information," Santiago said.

 A woman between 20-25 years old was pronounced dead at the scene with multiple gunshot wounds.
-Police said she was found in the 1400-block of South Washburne Avenue.
+Police said she was found in the 1400-block of West Washburne Avenue.
+The Cook County Medical Examiner identified her as 22-year-old Shalonza E. McToy.

 A 21-year-old man was shot in the leg and 23-year-old man was shot in the arm.
 Both were transported to Stroger Hospital in stable condition, police said.